edgedb/edgedb/docs/clients/go/api.rst

 .. code-block:: go

-    type TxOptions = edgedb.TxOptions
+    type TxOptions = gel.TxOptions

 *type* WarningHandler
 ---------------------

-WarningHandler takes a slice of edgedb.Error that represent warnings and optionally returns an error.
+WarningHandler takes a slice of gel.Error that represent warnings and optionally returns an error.
 This can be used to log warnings, increment metrics, promote warnings to errors by returning them etc.

 .. code-block:: go

-    type WarningHandler = edgedb.WarningHandler
+    type WarningHandler = gel.WarningHandler